 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

-All papers in CIFILE journal must be written for an international audience, whether you are a native English speaker or not, please ensure you use clear English language when writing your article.
+All papers in the CIFILE journal must be written for an international audience, whether you are a native English speaker or not, please ensure you use clear English language when writing your article.

 BEFORE YOU BEGIN